 The East Windsor Public Schools and the Board of Education strive to find alternative funding sources to offset the local costs of operating our school system.
-These state and federal grants, along with support from local and regional nonprofits are a significant source of income for our school system.
+The following grants, along with support from local and regional nonprofits, are a significant source of income for our school system.